umccr/RNAsum/README.md

 ## Reference data

+Work in progress...

-Currently, the reference data is availbale only for **pancreatic** cancer samples.
+Currently, the reference data is availbale for the following cancer types:

+...

 ### Internal reference cohort